 These are collection of my personal values.
 It’s worth writing them down, isn’t it?

-Too often, I have seen engineers shrug their shoulders while they build something they know is a bad idea.
+Too often, I have seen engineers and designers shrug their shoulders while they build something they know is a bad idea.
 Having a value of craftsmanship and ownership of your work is important to get people to think on their own and make good decisions.
 It also helps for people to focus on improving their knowledge.
 You can’t be a craftsman if you aren’t involved in your craft community and learning the latest techniques.
 Seth Godin calls it Otaku, somewhere between hobby and obsession.
 A value of craftsmanship has many good benefits.
 However, this often means going a little slower.
 Building with more thoughtfulness.
 Time to market is important, but craftsmanship is more important.
 I have found that you can actually go MUCH faster this way, but it takes commitment and patience by all involved.

 I hate when a company uses some open source software and builds on it and doesn’t give back to the community.
 Giving back means contributing code or spending a percentage of time answering questions online on sites such as Quora, Stack Overflow or UXExchange.com.
 The economic benefits are huge in PR, recruiting and marketing.
 Plus it helps employees feel they are “sponsored” to do good things.
 It builds reputation for each employee and builds loyalty for the group.
 I think Engineers should spend at least 2 hours a week answering questions or submitting code built for the company into the public domain.
 There can be rules about what is generic and what is company assets, but I find most companies draw the line too sternly and nothing is ever submitted back.
 The downside of this is lost time.
 I think it’s worth it though.